BetonQuest/BetonQuest/docs/Documentation/Reference.md

 _This applies to all parts of leather armor._

 - `color` - this is the color of the armor piece.
-It can be either one of [these values](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/DyeColor.html), a hexadecimal RGB value prefixed with `#` character or its decimal representation without the prefix.
+It can be either one of <a href="https://hub.spigotmc.org/javadocs/spigot/org/bukkit/DyeColor.html" target="_blank">these values</a>, a hexadecimal RGB value prefixed with `#` character or its decimal representation without the prefix.
 You can also check if the armor piece doesn't have any color with `none` keyword.

 **Examples**: